takdirzd/Data-Warehouse-using-Python/README.md

         Excel (Superstore)
         JSON (Person)
         XML (Returns)
-    - Data is extracted using Python scripts.
+    - Data is imported to staging using Python scripts.

 + STAGING
     - Data is temporarily stored in PostgreSQL before transformation.